printfLj/Talakay/README.md

 - PHP 7.4+ installed
 - A modern web browser

-Start a local PHP server from the project root (PowerShell example):
+Start a local PHP server:

 ```powershell
 cd 'C:\Users\lance\Talakay 2.0\Talakay'
 php -S localhost:8000
 ```

-Then open http://localhost:8000/ in your browser.
+Open http://localhost:8000/ in your browser.

-Notes:
-- Ensure the `data/` directory is writable by the webserver/PHP process (the app writes to `data/posts.json`, `data/users.json`, etc.).
+Ensure the `data/` directory is writable by PHP.
-- If you deploy behind Apache or Nginx, place the project in your document root or configure a virtual host.

-## Installation (Production-ish)
+## Installation (Production)

 1. Place the project files on a PHP-enabled web server.
 2. Ensure `data/` is writable by PHP (e.g., `chmod 775 data` on Linux).
 3. Point your webserver to the project root or use a virtual host.
-4. (Optional) Configure HTTPS and server-side caching as needed.

 ## How to Use